hchamikadilshan/Morocco-COVID19-EDA/README.md

 ## Files

-- `data/`: Contains the dataset used for analysis.
 - `docs/`: Contains the HTML report generated from the R Markdown file.
 - `scripts/`: Contains the R Markdown file used for the analysis.